Pantheon Quest – Low and Stable Distance Pusher – PREORDER!

 · Lower Platform! – Features a big 1-inch crescent drop with a quarter in rocker in the platform!
 It is lower for easier distance pushing and more confidence inspiring sliding

 · More Durable Construction – We created this deck with 7 plies of maple and 2 layers of triaxial fiberglass to increase rigidity along the length and across the deck.
-Additionally, this deck will be more resistant to warping and neck failure.
+Capped off with a “Brown Cat Eye” veneer to seal in the fiberglass.
+Plus, it looks stunning!
+Additionally, this deck now easily handles riders up to 250 pounds.

 · More Wheel Clearance! – We’ve been honing this over time to get it just right.
-You can now run thinner trucks with larger wheels on the Quest when compares to previous models
+You can now run thinner trucks with larger wheels on the Quest when compares to pre-2020 models

 New Maple and Fiberglass Construction!